Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms

 To demonstrate the advantages of our method, benchmark comparisons are conducted against other cutting-edge swarm tracking works.
 The proposed planner is compared with Zhou's work\cite{zhou2022swarm}, Ho's work\cite{ho20213d}, and Yin's work\cite{yin2023decentralized}.
-As a baseline method, Zhou's planner\cite{zhou2022swarm} utilizes a predefined constant leader-follower formation to track the target.
+Zhou \textit{et al.} [6] is included as a representative visibility-unaware baseline to demonstrate the importance of visibility-aware planning, as it utilizes a predefined constant leader-follower formation without considering target visibility.
 Ho's planner\cite{ho20213d} and Yin's planner\cite{yin2023decentralized} actively consider the target visibility.
 Ho \textit{et al.}\cite{ho20213d} uses a centralized dynamic programming to search the occlusion-free formation configuration for the swarm.
 Yin \textit{et al.}\cite{yin2023decentralized} build the planar visible sectors to avoid environmental occlusion.
-Each planner is fine-tuned to its best tracking performance.
+Planners are fine-tuned to their best performance.

-To compare the planners fairly, we simulate four swarms, each with four trackers, chasing an identical target drone simultaneously.
-Each swarm runs one benchmarked planner, tested on two dense random maps with different obstacle types: Forest (Fig.\ref{fig:benchmark_map_and_fov}(a)) and Walls (Fig.\ref{fig:benchmark_map_and_fov}(b)).
-Since the target maneuverability directly influences tracking difficulty, we implement and test two target velocity modes: slow ($1.0m/s$) and fast ($2.5m/s$).
-Moreover, to reflect the impact of FOV shapes on swarm tracking, we design two swarm configurations with varied FOV settings.
-The first configuration (Swarm Configuration A) comprises four drones equipped with regular upward-facing Mid360 LiDARs, as shown in Fig.\ref{fig:benchmark_map_and_fov}(c).
-The second configuration (Swarm Configuration B) integrates two drones with the upward-facing LiDARs and two drones with downward-facing Mid360 LiDARs, as shown in Fig.\ref{fig:benchmark_map_and_fov}(d).
-Testing is limited to horizontally omnidirectional FOVs due to the lack of yaw planning in the other benchmarked planners.
+To compare the planners fairly, we simulate four swarms, each with four trackers, chasing an identical target drone.
+Each swarm runs one benchmarked planner on two dense random maps: Forest (Fig.~\ref{fig:benchmark_map_and_fov}(a)) and Walls (Fig.~\ref{fig:benchmark_map_and_fov}(b)).
+Two target velocity modes are tested: slow ($1.0~m/s$) and fast ($2.5~m/s$).
+We also design two swarm configurations with different FOV settings: group A uses four upward-facing Mid360 LiDARs (Fig.~\ref{fig:benchmark_map_and_fov}(c)), while group B uses two upward-facing and two downward-facing Mid360 LiDARs (Fig.~\ref{fig:benchmark_map_and_fov}(d)).
+Testing is limited to horizontally omnidirectional FOVs due to the lack of yaw planning in other benchmarked planners.